Perkedel/CVR_Stuffings/README.md

 ### Installation Setup

 - Install CCK https://developers.abinteractive.net/cck/setup/ .
 Download the CCK & open up `DiceGlow` project with `Unity 2021.3.23f1` (**the version must be exactly as told by ABI!!**).
 Once you have downloaded it, simply drag the `.unitypackage` file into the editor.
 Add all files to it, **and DO NOT MOVE OR EDIT ANY OF THE FILE IN THAT FOLDER!!**
-- Install other assets that are not included here.
+- Install other assets that are [not included here](#list-of-not-included-assets).
 The refered assets are listed in sections below.
-- Look around.
+- Look around the project.
 - Start developing & Contribute.
 You only need this project for all objects.

 ### Uploading